ejarce/math_391/week1_hw.md

     ## # A tibble: 2 × 2
     ##   `tetra1 == 2 | tetra2 == 2 | tetra3 ==...`     n
     ##                                        <lgl> <int>
-    ## 1                                      FALSE  2409
+    ## 1                                      FALSE  2377
-    ## 2                                       TRUE  7591
+    ## 2                                       TRUE  7623

-After a simulation of 10,000 rolls, at least one 2 was rolled 7597 times, so the probability of rolling at least one 2 is .7595.
+The count shows us that the probability of rolling at least one 2 is about .76.